 A new composition for Shakuhachi, voice, harmonium and live recordings of Sandhill Cranes that migrate to New Mexico every year.

 Music for the End of Life

 A project with 8 composers with end-of-life creative facilitation experience who are writing music to help support end-of-life passages.
-Upcoming in early 2019
+Upcoming in late 2019